 "I just found out why you never ask the Weasleys about the family rat," Harry said.
 "It's really awful and I shouldn't be laughing and I'm a terrible person."

 "Yes," Hermione said primly, "you are.
 Tell me too."

 "Okay, first the background.
 There's a whole chapter in this book about Sirius Black conspiracy theories.
 You remember who that is, right?"

 "Of course," said Hermione.
-Sirius Black was a traitor, a friend of James Potter who'd betrayed the location of Harry's parents to Voldemort.
+Sirius Black was a traitor, a friend of James Potter who had let Voldemort into the protected home of the Potters.